febeeh/jQuery-YGSlider/README.md

-# :star: jQuery Slider :star:
+# :star: jQuery YGSlider :star:
 Develop Your Own Slider Using This jQuery Code.
 [Click Here To See A Slider Developed Using This Code](https://github.com/febeeh/Image-Slider-jQuery)

 # Documentation :book: